Lycée Antoine-de-Saint-Exupéry de Santiago

 Lycée Français Antoine-de-Saint-Exupéry de Santiago (LAFASE) is a French international school in Vitacura and in Colina, both in Greater Santiago.
+It is named after Antoine de Saint-Exupéry.

 The school serves levels maternelle (preschool) through lycée (senior high school).
 It opened on 5 September 1959.
 The Chamisero campus had the first stone laid in May 2012.
 The campus officially opened on May 21, 2013 although the maternelle opened in February of that year.